xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 and the homomorphism is the `infer` function of the type system.

-We use a concrete example to demonstrate this idea, in our example the space of types is _linear logic propositions_, and the space of terms is a _concatenative programming language_ (like Forth and Joy).
+We use a concrete example to demonstrate this idea, in our example the space of types is a space of _linear logic propositions_, and the space of terms is a space of _concatenative programs_.

+The space of concatenative programs is inspired by the Forth programming language.

 Some key points of our demonstration: